All Episodes

 What these people are trying to do, I mean, whoever is responsible for this latest incident, and that is to intimidate people and to scare them, to frighten them, to stop them going about their normal business.

-Now, obviously people will be concerned and anxious, of course they will, and that's why it's important we give as much information as we can.
+And that's why it's important we give as much information as we can.

 Do you feel that in a sense your policies may have put people in this position?

-Well, I think I've said to you before that I feel that people who um are responsible for doing these things are the people who do them.
+Well, I think I've said to you before that I feel that people who are responsible for doing these things are the people who do them.

-This this just amazes me.
+This just amazes me.

 I would love to be the president of the United States for just one press conference.

-I I would love to be Tony Blair for just one press conference.
+I would love to be Tony Blair for just one press conference.

-I'm not responsible.
+No, I'm not responsible.

 How about you?